Numbrs Personal Finance: History

 Early in 2017 the company struck deals with three German banks, Postbank, Norisbank, and SWK Bank, that allowed the app to work with accounts from those banks so that users could compare the terms of various banking-related offers and apply for an account, a loan or a credit card directly via the app.
 Numbrs' business plan had been to generate revenue by getting paid by banking partners when users generate new business through the app through arrangements like this, and this was the company's first set of such money-making arrangements.

 In March 2017 the company hired Oyvind Oanes as its CEO, and in June 2017 it cut about a third of its workforce.

 In November 2017 the company changed its name from "Centralway Numbrs" to "Numbrs Personal Finance AG".

 In May 2018 Oyvind Oanes stepped down as CEO and left the company.

 In May 2020 the company announced a restructuring with the goal of reducing their workforce by almost 50 percent (62 employees).

+The company pivoted to provide Bitcoin offline storage solutions from a dedicated data centre based in Zug.